Apicurio/apicurio.github.io/_posts/2024-05-10-studio-vendor-extensions.md

 that would only add support for this one specific type of extension.
 What we really wanted was a way to easily configure Studio to support a wide range of vendor extensions, without having to write code and release new versions.
-So what we've done is implement a dynamic form generation approach that allows Studio to be configured with a list of vendor extensions at deploy time.
+So what we've done is implement a dynamic form generation approach that allows you to configure Studio with a list of vendor extensions at deploy time.
 More details on that later.